Bridesmaids (2011 film): Plot

-Annie Walker is a young, single woman living in Milwaukee.
+Annie Walker (Kristen Wiig) is a single, underachieving woman living in Milwaukee.
 Following the Great Recession, her bakery went out of business.
 She now works a stressful, underpaid job at a jewelry store and shares an apartment with obnoxious roommates.
-She regularly has casual sex with the wealthy, self-absorbed Ted.
-The only positive presence in Annie's life is her lifelong best friend, Lillian.
+She regularly has casual sex with the wealthy, self-absorbed Ted (Jon Hamm).
+The only positive presence in Annie's life is her lifelong best friend, Lillian (Maya Rudolph).

 When Lillian becomes engaged to her boyfriend Doug, she asks Annie to be her maid of honor.
 At the engagement party, Annie meets Lillian's other bridesmaids: Lillian's cousin Rita; Lillian's coworker Becca; Doug's sister Megan; and Helen, the wife of Doug's boss.
 Annie and Helen are jealous of each other's friendships with Lillian and compete for her attention.

+On the way home from the engagement party, Annie is pulled over by police officer Nathan Rhodes (Chris O'Dowd) due to her erratic driving.
+She completes a sobriety test, which she passes, however a ticket is written for broken brake lights.
+The pair get talking and Officer Rhodes realizes that Annie was the owner of 'Cake Baby' (Annie's former bakery).
+Annie looks upset about being given a ticket, which Officer Rhodes agrees to rescind as long as she gets her taillights fixed.

-Lillian and her bridesmaids have lunch at a restaurant chosen by Annie.
-Annie then takes them to a high-end bridal boutique to shop for dresses.
+Lillian and her bridesmaids have lunch at a Brazilian restaurant chosen by Annie.
+Annie then takes them to a high-end bridal-dress boutique.
 With the exception of Helen (who did not eat the meat at the restaurant), the women are all stricken with food poisoning.
-As Rita vomits into a toilet at the boutique, Becca vomits on Rita and Megan defecates into the bathroom sink.
+As Rita vomits into a toilet at the boutique, Becca vomits on Rita, and Megan defecates into the bathroom sink.
 While wearing an haute couture wedding dress, Lillian tries to rush through traffic to reach another bathroom; she then succumbs to diarrhea, defecating in the street.

 Annie's subsequent suggestion for a bachelorette party at Lillian's parents' lake house is overruled in favor of a Las Vegas trip planned by Helen.
-On the plane to Vegas, Annie accepts a sedative and liquor from Helen to alleviate her fear of flying and becomes intoxicated and belligerent toward airline staff.
-Annie then starts hallucinating and suffers a paranoid breakdown that culminates in her being apprehended by a U.S. Air Marshal (with help from Megan, who tackles her).
+On the plane there, Annie accepts a sedative and liquor from Helen to alleviate her fear of flying and becomes intoxicated and belligerent toward airline staff.
+She then starts hallucinating and suffers a paranoid breakdown that culminates in her being tackled by Megan and apprehended by an air marshal.
 The plane makes an emergency landing, and the party takes a bus home.
-Lillian then allows Helen to take over the planning of the bridal shower and wedding.
+Lillian then decides that Helen should take over the planning of the bridal shower and wedding.